 - The most basic and affordable Medicare Supplement plan.
 The Core Plan covers up to 60 days of treatment in a mental health hospital annually, the first three pints of blood each year, and state-mandated preventative treatments like mammograms and pelvic exams.

 Supplement 1 Plan

-This Medigap plan maximizes coverage by including your Part A and B deductibles, skilled nursing facility coinsurance, medical services received while in a foreign country and up to 120 days of care in a mental health hospital each year.
+- Supplement 1 Plan maximizes coverage by including your Part A and B deductibles, skilled nursing facility coinsurance, medical services received while in a foreign country, and up to 120 days of care in a mental health hospital each year.

-Can I Use My Massachusetts Medicare Supplement Plan In Other States?
+Can I Use My Massachusetts Plan in Other States?

 You typically don’t have to change Medicare Supplement plans when moving to a new state.
-Massachusetts is a bit different.
+However, Massachusetts is a bit different.
 Because Massachusetts has a unique plan design, you’ll need to switch to a new plan based on the state you move to.
-You may find that your new state offers a plan with an outline of coverage that is similar to your Medicare Supplement plan in Massachusetts.
+However, you may find that your new state offers a plan with an outline of coverage similar to your Medicare Supplement plan in Massachusetts.

 If you’re still confused about the Medicare Supplement plans in Massachusetts, you’re not alone.
-You can call our Medicare Specialists at any time for customized help.
+You can call our Medicare Specialists at any time for customized Help.
 We can even help you apply for your coverage over the phone.
 These Medicare Supplement plans are designed to save you money and ensure that you receive high-quality healthcare.
-Don’t delay starting your coverage.
+So don’t delay starting your coverage.

 We help educate Medicare beneficiaries on their Medigap options and help them go through the process of reviewing and comparing plans.
 We work with some of the nation's top-rated Medigap carriers.
 So give us a call today, or request a quote online to learn more about Aetna Medicare Supplement plan G and Mutual of Omaha Medicare Supplement plan G in your state.